Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations: Conclusion

-The results demonstrate that neural emulators can serve as practical surrogates for computationally intensive kinetic models and can support rapid forecasting and uncertainty quantification.
-Extending these approaches to longer forecast horizons, three dimensional domains, a wider range of solar wind driving conditions, and potentially the prediction of full VDFs represents promising directions for future work in machine learning-based plasma and space weather emulation.
+The results demonstrate that neural emulators can serve as fast approximations for computationally intensive kinetic models and simultaneously provide confidence in their outputs.
+However, a key limitation of the present study is the reliance on a 2D dataset with a fixed interplanetary magnetic field orientation.
+Consequently, the model's robustness across broader solar-wind variability remains to be established, as does its performance in a full 3D + 3V hybrid-Vlasov configuration.
+Extending these approaches to longer forecast horizons, three dimensional domains, a wider range of solar wind driving conditions, and the prediction of full VDFs represent promising directions for future research on machine learning-based hybrid-Vlasov surrogates.